Why Is My Water Heater Pressure Relief Valve Leaking?

 - Safety hazards

-If your T&P valve is leaking constantly or in large amounts, don’t wait.
+If your T&P valve is leaking constantly or in large amounts, a leaking relief valve should never be ignored, and waiting can make the problem worse.
 It's time to have it professionally inspected.

 When to Call BDP Plumbing